-This little mound smack dab in the middle of East Hollywood is considered by some to be a true oasis.
+Some consider this little mound smack dab in the middle of East Hollywood to be a true oasis.
 Wheater you’re heading over for a workout with a view of the Hollywood hills or prefer to sit back, relax, and enjoy the California breeze – Barnsfall is the perfect place to unwind.
 Plus, there’s a museum and theater on-site!

 4800 Hollywood Blvd, Los Angeles, CA 90027.
 See it on Google maps.